Contentful Personalization & Analytics

 • Render baseline content when the consent policy does not permit personalization.

-allowedEventTypes controls which event types can emit while consent is undefined or false.
+allowedEventTypes is an explicit pre-consent allow-list.
+Configured event types intentionally emit while consent is undefined or false; when event consent is true, the allow-list is no longer the limiting gate.
 Default allow-lists differ by runtime.
 For example, browser guides describe identify and page as the Web and React Web pre-consent defaults, while mobile guides describe identify and screen as mobile defaults.

 Use the allow-list as a policy mapping tool:

-• Set allowedEventTypes: [] when no Optimization event can emit before consent.
+• Set allowedEventTypes: [] when no Optimization event can emit before consent; this is the strict opt-in posture.

 • Remove identify from the allow-list when profile mutation is not allowed before consent.